 Irish voters had just elected 73 separatist Sinn Féin candidates who had no intention of claiming their seats in the London parliament.
 Instead, within weeks of the Press story, they would form their own government in Dublin.
-A gorilla war of independence erupted at the same time.
-In America, Congress debated “the Irish question” as President Woodrow Wilson prepared to sail to Paris to join his British allies in helping to reshape the post-world war global order.
+A guerilla war of independence erupted at the same time.
+In America, Congress debated “the Irish question” as President Woodrow Wilson arrived in Paris to join his British allies in helping to reshape the post-world war global order.

 The Irish Press reported: